jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 192.168.0.1 ServerAlias
 ```

-The you can use ssh to access your vm:
+The following command can be used to access the VM locally:

 ```
 ssh UserName@ServerAlias